dontpanicdao/starknet-burner/docs/design/05-next.md

 There are a few ideas that we could implement to make the plugin more advanced.
 In particular:

-- there is a question about how to sign structures (see the discussions about EIP-712 on shamans.
-The idea would be to embed more restriction in the token, like the list of contract the command could interact with.
+- limiting the plugin to interact with only one contract is a must.
+This is an hard requirement to make the solution usable in games or other applications.
 - there is an open question about how we could limit the cost managed by the plugin.
 Can we embed something on the PaymentContract to track the actual signer?
 Could we have several Nonce (i.e. 1 per signer), etc
 - there is an interesting branch in called [explore/pluginsv2](https://github.com/CremaFR/argent-contracts-starknet/tree/explore/pluginsv2) that should be reviewed to get some additional ideas of what could be done.
+  There is also another plugin called `ArgentSecurity.cairo` with the current `explore/plugins` branch.

 ### More secure signing on mobiles